 The Chapter House Ceiling—A Medieval Engineering Marvel

 The Chapter House Ceiling is a complex wooden vaulted structure.
 Created at the end of the 13th century, the ceiling is unusual for its period in that it is a free vault, unsupported by a central column.
 The decorative medallion in the center is hand painted with red, blue, green, ivory and gilt.
 And the central boss (the medallion-like circle connecting the radiating ribs), which would have been barely visible from below, is an elaborate, vividly-painted design featuring a lamb and other Christian symbols.Continue to 10 of 10 below.

 York Minster Carvings—Unique Evidence of Each Stonemason's Personality

 Some of the York Minster's finest, most interesting, and oldest carvings decorate the walls of the octagonal Chapter House.
 Most were made by individual craftsmen between 1270 and 1280.
 Their ideas and sense of humor are reflected in the characters and gargoyles depicted, ranging from drunkards and shrews to souls in torment.
-No doubt, some of their faces and the faces of their relations are there as well.

 York Minster still maintains a small staff of craftsmen, including stonemasons and glaziers, whose skill and artistry is the equal of their 13th-century predecessors.
 And they are still adding their own humorous touches to York Minster's carvings in secret places around the Minster.
 Among the carvings of the Great West Doorway, two tiny corbels, each about the size of a fingernail, are carved with the heads of a Klingon and a Ferengi—Star Trek characters.